hashgraph/hedera-json-rpc-relay/docs/design/additional-endpoints.md

 *  Support ERC20, ERC721, and ERC1155 token standards
 *  Match Etherscan's response format for easy integration
 *  Maintain performance with large datasets
-*  Provide endpoints to fetch tokens owned by an address
+*  Provide endpoints to fetch tokens owned by an address (TBD)

 ## Non-Goals
 *  Support all Blockscout and Etherscan API endpoints
 *  Support other events except for Transfer events
-*  No API key for authorization
+*  Support API key for authorization

 ## Proposed Solution